dwakel/leafeon/README.md

 Replace -connstr with your connection string and -src with the path to you directory containing migrations files

 ##### Naming conventions
-Up migrations should be named {filename}.up.sql rollback migrations should be named {filename}.down.sql
+-Up migrations should be named {filename}.up.sql -Rollback migrations should be named {filename}.down.sql